Super Trouper (song)

 "Super Trouper" is a song by the Swedish pop group ABBA, and the title track from their 1980 studio album of the same name, written by Benny Andersson and Björn Ulvaeus.
+It was released on 3 November 1980 as the album's third single, reaching number one in several countries.
+It was the group's ninth and final number one on the UK Singles Chart and the fourth best-selling single in the UK that year, selling over 700,000 copies in that country alone.

+The song's name refers to the Super Trouper, a make of spotlight used in large venues.

+Background

-It was released in November 1980 as the album's third single.
-The song – with lead vocals by Anni-Frid Lyngstad – had the working title "Blinka Lilla Stjärna" (i.e. Twinkle Little Star, in Swedish), and was the last track to be written and recorded for the album (ultimately replacing the track "Put On Your White Sombrero").
+The song – with lead vocals by Anni-Frid Lyngstad – had the working title "Blinka Lilla Stjärna" (i.e. Twinkle Little Star, in Swedish), and was the last track to be written and recorded for the album (ultimately replacing the track "Put on Your White Sombrero").

-The song's name refers to the Super Trouper, a make of followspot used in large venues.
+The group had already decided on the album title Super Trouper when they realised that they needed another track for the album.
+Written in October 1980, the song fitted to become the title track and also a single.

 Lyrics

-The first verse contains the line, "I was sick and tired of everything when you called me last night from Glasgow".
-In February 2020, saxophonist Ulf Andersson, who toured with ABBA in the late 1970s, revealed that name-checking Glasgow was a coded love note from Bjorn Ulvaeus to then-wife Agnetha Faltskog.
+The first verse contains the line, "I was sick and tired of everything when I called you last night from Glasgow", with the video showing lead vocalist Anni-Frid Lyngstad singing this line.
+In February 2020, saxophonist Ulf Andersson, who toured with ABBA in the late 1970s, revealed that name-checking Glasgow was a coded love note from Björn Ulvaeus to then-wife Agnetha Faltskog.
 "It was a personal thing between Bjorn and Agnetha," he told the Scottish Mail on Sunday.
-"Bjorn was in Glasgow for some Abba promotion.
+"Björn was in Glasgow for some ABBA promotion.
 It was around the time they were about to separate.
-He wrote the lyrics and Agnetha sings it, but really it was meant to be from him.".
-However as the lyric was written 10 months after they had split up and Frida sings the line this cannot be true.
+He wrote the lyrics and Agnetha sings it, but really it was meant to be from him."

+However, in 2014 lyricist Björn Ulvaeus wrote about the creation of the song for The Singles box set, hinting it was inspired by his new fiancé Lena Källersjö: "weaving a story around that title was no problem for a man, who had fallen in love again."